yoursunny/NDNts/pkg/trust-schema/README.md

 * `CertNamePattern` matches either `KEY/key-id` or `KEY/key-id/issuer-id/version` suffix in [NDN Certificate Format](https://docs.named-data.net/NDN-packet-spec/0.3/certificate.html).
 * `ConcatPattern` concatenates two or more other patterns.
 * `AlternatePattern` accepts any match among two or more possible patterns.
+* `OverlapPattern` accepts one or more name components that satisfy two or more overlapped patterns.

 ## VerSec Syntax